publiccodenet/publiccode.net/README.md

 # http

 This website is the homepage for the Foundation for Public Code.
-It is a portal to the content that the Foundation For Public Code has to offer.
+It is a portal to the content that the Foundation for Public Code has to offer.

 ## Installing

 This site is made for GitHub pages and thus runs their Jekyll install.

-To install, use bundler
+To install, use bundler:

 > bundle install